gai4se/LLM4SE/README.md

 ### Contribution

 The easiest way to contribute is to submit a paper with verified information via GitHub issues.
-Only url of the paper should be already enough.
-The mainteiner will add accordingly and keep you updated in the issue conversation.
+Only url of the paper should be enough.
+The maintainer will add accordingly and keep you updated in the issue conversation.

 Alternatively, you can create a pull request.
 For that, you need to strictly follow the format.

-Any other suggestion to improve this repository is also highly welcomed via GitHub issues.
+Any other suggestions to improve this repository are also highly welcome via GitHub issues.

 ### Contributors